We have all used printers at one point or another in our lives and we all know printers use inks and colors (obviously).

 2. Printer’s Maintenance

-Despite the quality of ink, you need to keep cleaning several printer’s parts for the hassle-free printing experience.
+Despite the quality of ink, you need to clean the printer heads and other parts for the hassle-free printing experience.

 The ink may dry out with time at the printing head or nozzles that can constrict the flow of ink.